California Native American tribes are getting another two months to gather signatures on their sports betting ballot initiative.

 Judge Arguelles previously ruled that the petitioners could have until Oct.
 12 to collect signatures.
 He retained jurisdiction on the matter so that the tribes could seek another extension if warranted.

 In July, coronavirus cases grew in California and the number of counties on the state monitoring list requiring additional restrictions increased to 32.

 Petitioners successfully argued that the state-imposed restrictions since the Court’s previous order have continued to interfere with their signature gathering.
 In the filing, petitioners indicated that they made substantial efforts to increase signature-gathering since the previous order but were only able to do so at 16% of their rate from before the stay-at-home orders.

 That 16% figure was used to determine the 62-day extension.
 The figure is 84% of the 74-day extension originally given.

-Future for CA sports betting ballot initiative
+Future for sports betting in California

 The original filing indicated that the tribes had gathered 971,373 unverified signatures.
 Mejia now reports that the initiative has more than 1.2 million signatures.

 That is closing in on being comfortable that there are enough valid signatures to qualify.
 The coalition’s goal is to reach 1.6 million signatures.

 Coronavirus conditions in the state are improving, although a large percentage of the population remains in the strictest reopening tier.